Ready for wildfire season: the steps we take and how you can prepare

 Taras (T.M.)
 Sandulak, FortisBC’s manager of emergency management

-How to prepare for wildfire season and possible power outages
+How can you prepare for wildfire season and possible power outages?

 During an active wildfire, FortisBC works closely with local communities, regional districts and other governments and agencies to coordinate emergency response activities.
 Ada notes, “Every agency will be doing the best they can, but they’re going to be so busy with the response that they won’t have time to support every individual fully.
 There will be some supports in place, but they’ll only be temporary.
 Personal preparedness builds community resilience.
 When individuals are prepared, they’re better positioned to help others—especially vulnerable neighbours.”